Everything You Need to Know About Biking the Lansing River Trail

 On the Trail | Head West on the River Trail from the Clippert Street Lot and in around 3.5 miles, you can be either at Hawk Island or downtown.
 You’ll see the turnoff for Hawk Island just past Krueger’s Landing.
 If you continue on, you’ll soon be at Potter Park Zoo located 1.4 miles from your starting point.
 Even if the zoo is closed, the playground out near the picnic shelters and the Eagles Nest out near the trail are worth a visit.

 If you’re ready for more biking, in about two miles you can reach the edge of downtown.
 There you’ll find the R.E.
-Olds Transportation Museum and Impressions 5.
+Olds Transportation Museum and Impression 5.
 Impression 5 has posted Planet Walk signs along the trail in both directions.
 Continue on another 0.5 miles, and you’re in the heart of downtown at Lansing Shuffle and the Lansing Rotary Park.
 This area has a Story Walk for the kids to enjoy, one of many around town put up by the Capital Area District Library.
 You can also rent a kayak or canoe at River Town Adventures.
 Just beyond the market, you’ll see even more Art Path exhibits.

 Exploring Old Town and Downtown